-Apple’s sleek, simpler smart glasses without a display, internally dubbed as “N50”, will reportedly launch in 2027.
+Apple’s sleek, simple smart glasses without a display, internally dubbed “N50”, reportedly will launch in 2027.
 The company is testing four designs for the wearable, in multiple finishes.

-It will supposedly tightly integrate with the iPhone and Siri to offer an experience like no other.
+The smart glasses supposedly will integrate tightly with the iPhone and Siri to offer an experience like no other.

-For all the technological breakthroughs Vision Pro packed, it failed to sell in decent numbers.
+For all the technological breakthroughs the Apple Vision Pro packed, the headset failed to sell in decent numbers.
 That’s not surprising, given its $3,500 price tag and size.

 Apple’s upcoming smart glasses should deliver a similar experience in a much sleeker package.
 And if reports are to be believed, the company will unveil the smart glasses before the end of 2026.

-- A large rectangular frame, reminiscent of Ray-Ban Wayfarers
+- A large rectangular frame, that looks a bit like Ray-Ban’s iconic Wayfarers

-- A slimmer rectangular design, similar to the glasses worn by Apple Chief Executive Officer Tim Cook
+- A slimmer, rectangular design, similar to the glasses worn by Apple CEO Tim Cook

 - Larger oval or circular frames